-- 1.1 The Council is required to prepare and publish its annual Performance Report by 31 October each year a statutory document which analyses performance over the previous financial year against those improvements and priorities as outlined in the Annual Delivery Document 2016/17 and the Corporate Plan 2013/17 - 1.2 This paper outlines the Performance Report which looks back at the performance of the Council for 2016/17. - 1.3 The Report looks at the council's progress against its Improvement Objectives for 2016/17 as outlined through our 7 key areas in the 2015/16 Annual Delivery Document:- - 1.
+- 1.1 The Council is required to prepare and publish its annual Performance Report by 31 October each year - a statutory document which analyses performance over the previous financial year against those improvements and priorities as outlined in the Annual Delivery Document 2016/17 and the Corporate Plan 2013/17 - 1.2 This paper outlines the Performance Report which looks back at the performance of the Council for 2016/17.
+This reflects the last 12 months under the leadership of the previous Executive which was part of the previous administration. - 1.3 The Report looks at the council's progress against its Improvement Objectives for 2016/17 as outlined through our 7 key areas in the 2015/16 Annual Delivery Document :- - 1.
 That we Transform Older Adult Social Care - 2.
 Regenerate our Communities and Develop the Economy - 3.
 Improve Education, Skills and Modernise our Schools - 4.
 We increase Our Housing Options & Reduce Poverty - 5.
 Transform our Leisure & Library Provision - 6.
 Becoming Customer, Citizen & Community Focused - 7.
-Transform our Information and Communication Technologies (ICT) - 1.4 The draft looks at the outputs and outcomes against what we said we would deliver during 2016/17 against the above 7 key themes - 1.5 A key part of the finalised Performance Report will be an assessment of the Council's performance against its key performance indicators that looks at performance year on year and benchmarked against other local authorities in Wales.
+Transform our Information and Communication Technologies (ICT) - 1.4 The draft looks at the outputs and outcomes against what we said we would deliver during 2016/17 against the above 7 key themes - 1.5 A key part of the finalised Performance Report is an assessment of the Council's performance against its key performance indicators that looks at performance year on year and benchmarked against other local authorities in Wales.
 The report highlights our achievements and areas of weakness as identified by National Strategic Indicators (NSIs) and Public Accountability Measures (PAMs).

-- 1.6 The Scrutiny Committee is therefore asked : - To agree that a final version of the Performance Report 2016/17 be published by the statutory October deadline is completed by Officers in consultation with the Portfolio Holder for publication to our website - B What other options did you consider and why did you reject them and/or opt for this option?
+1.6 The Executive is therefore asked :

+a.
+To agree the 2016/17 Performance Report and recommend its adoption to the County Council so that it be published in accordance with statutory expectations on our website www.anglesey.gov.uk n/a

+B - What other options did you consider and why did you reject them and/or opt for this option?
-n/a